 7. Tell Those Around You, How Much They Mean to You

-There is never as much time with those you love, than you hope for.
-Whether it be friends, family or lovers, never hesitate to tell those people how much they mean to you.
-Surrounding yourself with people that make you happy will add so much value to your life.
+There is never as much time with those you love, then you hope for.
+Never hesitate to tell those people how much they mean to you.

 8. Be Your Own Source of Happiness